Fu Pei-mei: Life

 Fu died on 16 September 2004 of pancreatic cancer, aged 73.

 Legacy

+In 1971, Raymond A. Sokolov of The New York Times stated that Fu Pei-mei "could be called the Julia Child of Chinese cooking."
+Fu Pei-mei had a positive reception to the comparison.

 In 2012, she posthumously received the special Golden Bell Award.
 In October 2015, a Google Doodle was dedicated to her.

-A mini-series was made about Fu's life titled "What She Put on the Table", and it aired in Taiwan during the summer of 2017.
+A mini-series about Fu's life, sharing the same name as her autobiography, What She Put on the Table, aired in Taiwan during the summer of 2017.
 It was available globally starting in the fall of 2018 through the online streaming platform, Netflix.